multimediaeval/2019-Emotion-and-Theme-Recognition-in-Music-Task/README.md

 ## Data

 Raw audio data is provided by Jamendo under Creative Commons license and includes 50k audio tracks with mood and theme annotations.
 There are 267 tags with tracks possibly having more than one tag.
-204 of those tags have arousal and valence values.

 ## Evaluation methodology